evanry99/HvZ/README.md

 npm install
 ```

+3. To add your own API.
+Substitute the ApiURL in the environment folder, with your own ApiURLs

-3. Then to run the program locally, in the vs code terminal run:
+4. Then to run the program locally, in the vs code terminal run:
 ```
 ng serve -o
 ```
 + This will open the webapp on http://localhost:4200/

 ## Contributing